OFI-UK/docklab2/README.md

 ## Notes:
  - colcon build command can crash the Raspberry Pi when running, use: colcon build --symlink-install --executor sequential (https://answers.ros.org/question/404536/colcon-build-fails-on-ros2-tutorials/)
- - Current method for killing bag file recording means metadata is not recorded correctly for bag files.
-Fix this with "ros bag reindex" for now